Colored Contacts: All About Color Contact Lenses

 Yes, you need a contact lens prescription to purchase colored contacts legally in the United States.

-This is true even for plano color lenses that have no power for vision correction and are worn for cosmetic purposes only.
+This is true even for plano ("non-prescription") colored contacts that have no power for vision correction and are used for cosmetic purposes only.

-In the U.S., contact lenses are classified as medical devices by the FDA.
-All contact lenses, worn for any purpose, require a valid contact lens prescription written by a qualified eye care professional and cannot be sold to consumers without one.
+In the United States, all contact lenses are classified as medical devices by the Food and Drug Administration (FDA).
+All contact lenses, worn for any purpose, require a valid contact lens prescription written by a qualified eye care professional and cannot be legally sold to consumers without one.

 If you see color contact lenses being sold in a flea market, it's likely that the vendors are breaking the law.
 Other illegal sales of cosmetic contact lenses have been discovered in gas stations, beauty salons and novelty shops.